remind-me-later/TFG-matematicas/md/draft.md

 verification is a technique that uses mathematical logic to prove the correctness of a system, usually hardware or software.
-It involves using formal methods and tools to prove that the system satisfies a set of well defined properties that model the desired behavior.
+It involves using formal methods and tools to prove that the system satisfies a set of well defined properties that model the desired behaviour.
 A classic approach to formal verification is Hoare logic, a formal system that deconstructs programs into components each with a set of pre and post conditions, these conditions and components, called commands, are represented as _Hoare triples_ of the form: